-* It is a GREAT idea for both of you to try on your outfits for your session beforehand to make sure that everything fits, that there are no mystery stains, missing parts, or other unexpected problems with the various items you will be bringing.
+* It's a GREAT idea for both of you to try on your outfits for your session beforehand to make sure that everything fits, that there are no mystery stains, missing parts, or other unexpected problems with the various items you will be bringing.

 * Make sure that you like how your choices look when you stand together in front of a mirror.
-Sometimes you have each worn a particular outfit separately, but not actually seen them side-by-side!
+Sometimes you've each worn a particular outfit separately, but not actually seen them side-by-side!

 ** Special reminder for the guys: make sure that you bring socks that match your outfit if you will be wearing a dressier outfit during your session.
 White or short athletic socks are never the best look with dress pants or dark shoes!

-6. Be On Time - The best time to shoot any portraits is normally 2 hours after sunrise or 2 hours before sunset, otherwise known as "Golden Hour".
+6. Please Be On Time - The best time to shoot any portraits is 1.5 to 2 hours before sunset, otherwise known as "Golden Hour".
 This rule of thumb can be applied to any time of year, and makes being on time really important.
-I prefer to use only natural light whenever possible, which is 100% dependent on the sun, even on overcast days.
+We prefer to use only natural light whenever possible, which is 100% dependent on the sun, even on overcast days.
 If we get started later than scheduled, then we lose that amount of time during the session due to the lack of light.
 Of course, sometimes things happen beyond our control, such as unforeseeable amounts of traffic and accidents.
-If you are running late for any reason, please contact me as soon as you know that you will be late so that I know when you will be arriving ; otherwise, I'll worry about you!
+If you are running late for any reason, please contact us as soon as you know that you'll be late so that we know when you will be arriving ; otherwise, we'll worry about you!
 But please try to be on time to the extent possible so that we don’t lose scheduled shooting time and pretty sunlight!

 7. Be Yourself : This is the most important part.
-I work with normal, everyday couples all the time, so I do not expect you to have any experience coming into your engagement session.
+We work with normal, everyday couples all the time, so we don't expect you to have any experience coming into your engagement session.
 Your only job is to be in love and have fun.
 So don’t be nervous - you’re both going to be awesome!
-You can trust me as your professional photographer.
-Just relax, smile, and allow me to be creative, and we will have an amazing session!
+You can trust us as your professional photographers.
+Just relax, smile, and allow us to be creative, and you'll have an amazing session!

-Thanks to everyone for closing out another week with me and my wonderful couples.
+Thanks to everyone for closing out another week with us and my wonderful couples.